BSA A7: A7

 The A7 was launched in 1947 with a rigid frame and the "long stroke" engine with iron barrels and cylinder head.
 Plunger suspension was offered as an alternative from 1949.
 The engine was changed to the shorter stroke A10 based design in 1951.
 The rigid frame was discontinued in 1953 and the plunger in 1954.
 From 1954 the swinging arm frame was produced, and the name "Flash" given to the model in the US market.
 An alternator was offer as an alternative to the dynamo from 1961.
 Production ceased in 1962 when the unit construction A50 was introduced.

 A7S Star Twin

-In response to competition from the Triumph Tiger 100BSA launched the A7SS Star Twin.
+In response to competition from the Triumph Tiger 100, BSA launched the A7SS Star Twin.
 The new model had increased compression ratio.
 It had the later A10 based engine and the latest design of cylinder head with austenitic steel inlet and exhaust valves.
 The inlet manifold was separate from the cylinder head so twin carburettors could optionally be fitted.
 The uprated engine was fitted to a plunger frame and finished extra chrome.
 The model was produced with an option of rigid or plunger frames.
-In 1953 a new alloy head was fitted together with an Amal Monoblock carburettor.
+In 1953 a new alloy head was fitted together with an Amal Monobloc carburettor.
 The model was discontinued in 1954 in favour of the "Shooting Star" model.